OmniTrade/coin_price/README.md

 Sources
 -------

-You can get the up-to-date list of source with:
+You can get the up-to-date list of sources with:

 ```ruby
 CoinPrice.sources